 The diag_script entry is an array of strings.
 Each string specifies the path to a Python script to be executed to compute diagnostics from the transformed cylindrical coordinates data for this domain.
-While the diag_script entry can be specified separately for each domain_info array entry, specifying it once at a higher level of context, as seen above, allows the same setting to be applied to all array entries.
 When multiple Python diagnostics scripts are run, the union of the diagnostics computed are written to the output.